hyeshik/moves-daily-life/README.md

 Disclaimer
 ----------

-This library uses data from Moves but is not endorsed or certified by Moves.
+These scripts use data from Moves but is not endorsed or certified by Moves.
 Moves is a trademark of ProtoGeo Oy.

 License
 -------